Family Medicine Residency

 The Accrediting Commission on Graduate Medical Education accredited the Family Medicine Residency of Western Montana program in October 2012.
 The program also recently received its accreditation by the American Osteopathic Association for graduates with Doctor of Osteopathy degrees.

 Each year, the program chooses 10 residents to admit into the training program statewide.
 Without significant contributions from practicing physicians, the program could not exist.
 A sizable network of faculty and community physicians from all specialties is engaged in educating the residents.
 This pool of contributors stands at more than 50 Missoula doctors and 30 Kalispell doctors.
 In Kalispell, a rotation of these preceptor physicians works continuously to train and provide oversight for our team of resident physicians.
-Learn more about our current residents

 Learn more about the Missoula-based Family Medicine Residency of Western Montana